[Dovecot] "Maximum number of connections from user+IP exceeded" solution [Error countermeasures]

 Please connect using your email client tool (Thunderbard).

-If you can connect stably without any errors after a certain amount of time has passed, the problem has likely been resolved.
+If you can establish a stable connection without errors after a certain period of time, the issue should be resolved.

 ■Complete